ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-02-17-unlocking-power-industrial-automation-java.md

 It's what organizations need to stay competitive.
 In the next five to ten years, there will be a sharp contrast between the businesses that use industrial automation, leveraged with big data solutions and next-generation technology, like IoT, and those that don't.
 More profit and larger market share will go to the company that can tap into the unlimited power of industrial automation.

 The ability to tap into the power of next-generation technology is exactly the problem most organizations will face.
-Every organization will be asking, “How do we unlock the massive potential value that exists in industrial automation and technology like IoT, machine learning, and big data?”
+Every organization will be asking, "How do we unlock the massive potential value that exists in industrial automation and technology like IoT, machine learning, and big data?"

 Being a [Top Enterprise Software Development Company](https://www.softwaredevelopmentcompany.co/2019/07/01/10-best-practices-for-developing-enterprise-software-applications/), we can say that organizations won't have problems finding technology that can meet their needs and business objectives.
 The technology will exist, and the potential for that technology will be much larger than what most companies can imagine.